MateoNitro550/xxxwindowPolybarModule/README.md

 xprop WM_CLASS
 ```

-Then, we will have to click on the program whose name we want to change; the name we just got, we should replace it here:
+Then, we will have to click on the program whose name we want to change.

+The name we just got, we should replace it here:

 <p align="center">
     <img src="/assets/WM_CLASSfirst.png"